team-telnyx/telnyx-webrtc-android/README.md

                         SocketMethod.BYE.methodName -> {
                            // Handle a call rejection or ending - Update UI or Navigate to new screen, etc.
                         }
+                        SocketMethod.RINGING.methodName -> {
+                            // Client Can simulate ringing state
+                        }

+                        SocketMethod.RINGING.methodName -> {
+                            // Ringback tone is streamed to the caller
+                            // early Media -  Client Can simulate ringing state }
                     }
                 }